-The suitability of the ASE approach is evaluated considering as a case study the same set of 70 basins used by Laio et al. (2011); however, here the data are organized in a different way, being more appropriate to work in terms of pairs of basins $\{t, d\}$, rather than with a single catchment at a time.
-Fig. 2 shows a schematic representation of the hierarchical dependence of nested catchments, representing the connections with a line.
+The suitability of the ASE approach is evaluated considering as a case study the same set of 70 basins used by Laio et al. (2011); however, here the data are organized in a different way, it being more appropriate to work in terms of pairs of basins $\{t,d\}$ , rather than with a single catchment at a time.
+Figure 2 shows a schematic representation of the hierarchical dependence of nested catchments, the connections being represented by a line.
 Note that there are several multi-connected basins, as well as basins with no connections.
-All the connected (nested) catchments have been considered as possible pairs of donor-target sites (e.g.: from Fig. 2, basin 1 is nested to basin 15 even if there is basin 13 in between the two).
+All the connected (nested) catchments have been considered as possible pairs of donor-target sites (e.g. in Fig. 2, Basin 1 is nested to Basin 15 although Basin 13 occurs in between the two).

-The connections are considered "in both directions", e.g. if basin 9 is upstream of basin 10 we first consider basin 9 as the donor site and basin 10 as the target (ungauged) site, then the procedure is repeated using basin 10 as the donor station and basin 9 as the target (ungauged) site.
-Considering all of the possible connections of two stations along the same drainage path (nested basins), there are a total of 142 connections.
-Every pair is characterized by a generalized distance D among them.
+The connections are considered in both directions, e.g. if Basin 9 is upstream of Basin 10, we first consider Basin 9 as the donor site and Basin 10 as the target (ungauged) site; then the procedure is repeated using Basin 10 as the donor site and Basin 9 as the target (ungauged) site.
+Considering all of the possible connections of two stations along the same drainage path (nested basins), there is a total of 142 connections.
+Every pair is characterized by a generalized distance D between them.

 The distance D between two catchments can be defined in different ways, but it is preferable to avoid both the geographical distance and the length of the drainage path linking the two closing sections.
-For instance, such definitions would not represent correctly the abrupt change in basin characteristics that is expected between two points located just upstream or downstream a tributary.
-We propose a definition of the distance based on the ratio in basin areas A, with $A{\text{max}} = \max[A_t, A_d]$ and $A{\min} = \min[A_t, A_d]$.
-Under the proximity hypothesis (but not in general), two basins with the same area have null distance (they are the same basin).
-Consequently, their estimates must coincide (congruence hypothesis).
-Other variables may be included in the representation of the generalized distance, for instance the mean basin elevation can be useful when the dataset is composed of basin from both mountainous and plain areas.
+For instance, such definitions would not represent correctly the abrupt change in basin characteristics that is expected between two points located just upstream or downstream of a tributary.
+We propose a definition of the distance based on the ratio of basin areas A:

-$$D = \log(A{\max}/A{\min})$$
+$$D = \log(A{\text{max}}/A{\text{min}}) \tag{10}$$